Sophia Thiel: Life and career

 Under the brand name "Sophia Thiel", she created a fragrance line, fitness fashion collection, guidebooks and cookbooks.

-On January 9, 2019, the first issue of the fitness magazine Sophia Thiel Magazin appeared, published as an offshoot of the magazine Shape by Bauer Media Group.
+On 9 January 2019 the first issue of the fitness magazine Sophia Thiel Magazin appeared, published as an offshoot of the magazine Shape by Bauer Media Group.
 The second issue of the magazine, planned for May 2019, was not published.

 Thiel lived in Rosenheim, Upper Bavaria.
 She moved to Munich in 2018 after breaking up with her boyfriend, who took her to fitness training.
 In May 2019, she announced in a YouTube video that she was withdrawing from social networks for personal reasons.
 In February 2021, she reported back online.
 In April 2021, she spoke for the first time on her YouTube channel about her eating disorder bulimia nervosa and promoted her newly published book dealing with it.
 Her old books, e.g. Einfach schlank und fit.
 Mit 120 Rezepten zur Traumfigur, continued to be promoted.
 In May 2021, she was on the winning team of Wer weiß denn sowas? with Bernhard Hoëcker.

 Sophia had her own sports program, but she slipped further and further into an eating disorder in 2021.
-In March 7, 2022, the fitness blogger has won over her eating disorder and appears to be in good health.
+As of 7 March 2022 the fitness blogger had overcome her eating disorder and appeared to be in good health.
 The 26-year-old is still a sports lover, but she now prefers to listen to herself rather than the voices in her public environment and on social media.